WillSharp-DEV/RadiaMac/README.md

 1. Ensure the Python environment is set up with the required dependencies.
 2. The application uses a local WebSocket connection (ws://localhost:8945).
-3. The Swift application is designed to launch the Python backend automatically upon startup.
+3. For now, you must manually open the Python server (one click process) to start the days collection and then you can use the interface.